 In response to community feedback, the Levy created a Small Grants Fund in 2019 to further improve equity of access to Levy funding.
 This fund is designed to support smaller community-based organizations that have faced barriers in applying for Levy funding.
 This fund will reach underserved youth and families including Black, Indigenous and people of color, children with disabilities, and LGBTQ+ youth, and children.

 A five-member Allocation Committee meets publicly to make funding decisions.
 Volunteers from the community review and score applications.
 After reviewers score applications, staff makes funding recommendations to the Allocation Committee.
 Recommendations are based on criteria listed in the RFI.
 Applicants can submit written and oral testimony after reviewing application scores and staff recommendations.
 The scores, staff recommendations, and applicant testimony help the Allocation Committee make decisions about which programs to recommend and how much to invest in each program.
 Those recommendations are submitted to the Portland City Council for final review and approval.

 Monitoring and Reporting Performance

 PCL enters into grant agreements with successful applicants which outline each program’s service and performance goals.
 Staff monitor grants through regular reporting and site visits.
-Grantee performance data are also used to report the Levy’s overall performance.
+The Allocation Committee reviews individual grant performance data annually.
+Data collected by grantees is also used to report the Levy’s overall performance annually.

 Training and Technical Assistance